-For our twelfth Rundown article, the most able assistance any category could have.
+For our tenth Rundown article, we look at Best Supporting Actress.
 After the jump, you’ll find our winner and runner-up predictions for Best Supporting Actress as well as general commentary about the race.
-Next week, we’ll start off on Monday with an acting category where once a Best Picture win most frequently required a nomination and which has in recent years fallen into third place in its necessity.
+Thursday, we’ll cover Best Supporting Actor.

 Best Supporting Actress